Home —> Telecentric Backlighting for High-Precision Fastener and Screw Inspection

 Overall fastener length, shank diameter, and point geometry are the three remaining critical dimensional parameters for most screw types.
 All three are measured from the side-view silhouette image using backlight illumination.

-The part must be held with its axis precisely perpendicular to the camera optical axis during measurement.
-Any tilt of the fastener axis produces a foreshortening of the silhouette that introduces an error in both length and diameter measurements.
-Part presentation fixtures must constrain the angular position of the fastener to within 0.1° for high-accuracy length measurements.
+The part has to be held with its axis precisely perpendicular to the camera optical axis during measurement.
+Any tilt of the fastener axis foreshortens the silhouette and adds an error to both length and diameter measurements.
+Part presentation fixtures have to constrain the angular position of the fastener to within 0.1° for high-accuracy length measurements.

 Integration Considerations for Inline Fastener Inspection

-Inline fastener inspection systems must handle parts presented by bowl feeders, vibratory tracks, or conveyor belts at high throughput rates.
-The illumination system must be compatible with these presentation mechanisms and with the triggering requirements of the vision system.
+Inline fastener inspection systems have to handle parts presented by bowl feeders, vibratory tracks, or conveyor belts at high throughput.
+The illumination system has to suit these presentation mechanisms and the triggering requirements of the vision system.

 Strobe mode operation is essential for inline fastener inspection.
 The parts move continuously on the track or conveyor.
-The illuminator is pulsed at a very short duration — typically 10 to 100 microseconds — synchronised with the camera exposure.
-The short pulse duration freezes the motion of the fastener completely, regardless of the line speed.
-RODER Vision BL3 backlight illuminators support strobe triggering with peak intensities several times higher than the continuous mode output, providing both motion-free images and high contrast at high production rates.
+The illuminator is pulsed at a very short duration—typically 10 to 100 microseconds—synced with the camera exposure.
+The short pulse freezes the motion of the fastener completely, whatever the line speed.
+RODER Vision BL3 backlight illuminators support strobe triggering with peak intensities several times higher than the continuous-mode output, delivering both motion-free images and high contrast at high production rates.

 RODER Vision Illuminator Families for Fastener Inspection

-The following RODER Vision product families are specifically suited for fastener dimensional measurement and drive recess inspection applications.
+The RODER Vision product families below are tuned for fastener dimensional measurement and drive recess inspection.

 RODER Vision BL3 backlight illuminator fastener dimensional measurement